 Regular Visits to the Oral Hygienist

 Regular professional cleaning is the best way to remove plaque and tartar build-up that you cannot reach with general flossing and brushing.
-To avoid bacteria causing gingivitis from degrading your jawbone we recommend that our patients have a deep clean at least every 6 months.
+You can prevent bacteria causing gingivitis from degrading your jawbone by having a professional scale and polish every 6 months.

 Regular Dental Check-ups